gcp_bigquery

 max_bad_records

-The maximum number of bad records that will be ignored when reading data.
+The maximum number of bad records to ignore when reading data and ignore_unknown_values

 Type: int